Amazon delivers weak outlook, hampered by higher costs

 After a long-running surge in sales during the COVID-19 pandemic, Amazon's outlook has dimmed.
-The company's expenses swelled as it offered higher pay to attract workers during a labor shortage, and even then it could not fully staff warehouses.
-A fulfillment center in New York City voted to create Amazon's first U.S. union, a result the retailer is contesting.
+The company's expenses swelled as it offered higher pay to attract workers during a labour shortage, and even then it could not fully staff warehouses.
+A fulfilment centre in New York City voted to create Amazon's first US union, a result the retailer is contesting.
 And higher fuel prices are eating into consumers' disposable income while making delivery more expensive for Amazon.

 The Seattle-based company parried by raising fees.
-Partway through the just-ended first quarter, Amazon hiked the price of its fast-shipping club Prime, which has garnered more than 200 million subscribers, by 17 per cent to $139 annually in the United States.
-Effective Thursday, it is imposing an average 5 per cent fuel and inflation surcharge on merchants that use Amazon's U.S. warehousing services as well.
+Partway through the just-ended first quarter, Amazon hiked the price of its fast-shipping club Prime, which has garnered more than 200 million subscribers, by 17 per cent to US$139 annually in the United States.
+Effective Thursday, it is imposing an average 5 per cent fuel and inflation surcharge on merchants that use Amazon's US warehousing services as well.

 Amazon's forecast shows these actions may not be enough to counter such challenges.
-The company expects to lose as much as $1 billion in operating income this quarter, or make as much as $3 billion.
-That's down from an operating profit of $7.7 billion in the same period last year.
+The company expects to lose as much as US$1 billion in operating income this quarter, or make as much as US$3 billion.
+That's down from an operating profit of US$7.7 billion in the same period last year.

+"This was a tough quarter for Amazon with trends across every key area of the business heading in the wrong direction and a weak outlook for Q2," said Insider Intelligence principal analyst Andrew Lipsman.

 Andy Jassy, Amazon's chief executive, said the company has finally met its warehouse staffing and capacity needs, but it still has work to do in improving productivity.